jamesowusugithub/yptc/README.md

 # YPTC – Young People in Tech Careers

 **YPTC** is a virtual careers hub designed to support school leavers as they explore the world of technology.
-Created as part of the Mayor’s Fund for London’s Employability and Skills initiative, the site brings clarity and direction to an area that’s often overwhelming — the world of tech careers.
+Created as part of the Mayor’s Fund for London’s Employability and Skills initiative, the site brings clarity and direction to an area that’s often overwhelming — the world of tech careers

 The goal is simple: to make technology careers more approachable, less confusing, and genuinely exciting for young people.
 Instead of scattering users across dozens of confusing sites, YPTC brings together essential guidance in one place — with information that’s easy to understand and built around real needs.